 Speak Directly To a Lawyer Now

-It’s possible to challenge a will on the following grounds:
+A will may be challenged on the following grounds:

-Undue influence may also occur when there’s a power difference between the will-maker and another person such as:
+Undue influence may also occur when there is a power disparity between the will maker and another party, for example:

 Taking the next step and contacting a lawyer can be scary.
 Our lawyers will make you feel comfortable so you can talk about your situation.

-- a person who was receiving maintenance from the deceased person;
+- a former spouse of the deceased person;

-If the dispute cannot be resolved through negotiations, your lawyer will notify the court that you are proceeding with a Family Provision Claim.
+If negotiations fail, you or your lawyer will need to notify the court you are lodging a Family Provision Claim.

 Family Provision Claims

-Most Family Provision Claims are initiated by adult children of the deceased who think the will is unfair.
-When a person lodges a family provision claim they are arguing that they deserve a bigger share of the deceased person’s estate than what was left to them in the original will.
-An eligible person can also lodge a family provision claim if they were completely left out of the will.
+In a family provision claim, the applicant is applying for a larger share of the deceased person’s estate than what was left to them in the will.
+A person can also lodge a family provision claim if they are an eligible person who was left out of the will entirely.

-When assessing the family provision claim the court will consider:
+If a family provision claim is not resolved outside of court, the court will consider:

-- whether or not the deceased person was required to provide for the applicant;
+- whether or not the deceased person was obliged to provide for the applicant;

-- the applicant’s ability to provide for themselves; and
+- the applicant’s capacity to provide for themselves; and

-- the impact the claim would have on other beneficiaries of the will.
+- the effect the claim would have on other beneficiaries of the will.

 How Our Sydney Wills and Estates Lawyers Can Help